Experience Memorial Day from the early years in California

 Folsom State Prison

-In 1913, inmates tending the gardens at Folsom Prison gathered as many flowers as they could for use in Sacramento’s Memorial Day ceremonies.
+In 1913, incarcerated gardeners gathered flowers for Sacramento’s Memorial Day ceremonies.

-Warden James A. Johnston was thanked by the Grand Army of the Republic (GAR), organizer for the ceremonies.
+Warden Johnston was also thanked by the Grand Army of the Republic, organizer for the ceremonies.

 Preston School of Industry

-“Decoration Day at Preston.
-This sacred day was observed not by strewing flowers on the graves of Civil War heroes, but by burying beneath huge beds of roses, the graves of the six boys who are buried here.
-It was an impressive sight to see those 400 boys, each arrayed in his new summer uniform and carrying a bunch of roses, form the battalion in front of the main building and go marching down the pine-shaded land and around the winding path to the isolated spot where six homeless boys are buried,” according to the Preston Review, June 3, 1911.
-“An inspiring sight – and also a sad one.
-As the band was playing ‘Nearer My God to Thee,’ one could have seen officers and visitors of both sexes getting out their handkerchiefs, the men trying to hide their tears by a pretense of blowing their noses.
-After the solemn ceremony was over, the battalion marched back and assembled in the chapel where the rest of the exercises were held.”
+“Decoration Day at Preston was observed not by strewing flowers on the graves of Civil War heroes, but by (covering with roses) the graves of the six boys buried here.
+It was impressive to see 400 (youth), in new uniforms and carrying roses, (gather in formation) in front of the main building.
+(They then marched) the winding path to the isolated spot where six homeless boys are buried,” according to the Preston Review, June 3, 1911.

 San Quentin State Prison

-In 1910, Warden Hoyle’s Memorial Day services deeply affected many of those attending.
+In 1910, Warden John Hoyle’s Memorial Day services deeply affected many of those attending.

-“An address on liberty, delivered by A.G.
-Burnett of the appellate court of Sacramento at Memorial Day services held (at San Quentin May 29) for the convicts, brought tears to many prisoners.
-Attorney T.L.
-Hatfield, who is known for this interest in prison affairs, also spoke, his remarks being along religious and moral lines.
-There services were arranged by Warden J.E.
-Hoyle according to his annual custom,” reported the San Francisco Call, May 30, 1910.
+“A (speech) by Judge Albert Glen Burnett at Memorial Day services (at San Quentin) brought tears to many prisoners.
+Attorney L.T.
+Hatfield, known for his interest in prison affairs, also spoke,” reported the San Francisco Call, May 30, 1910.

 Whittier State School